 Similar to the songwriting aspect of the record, the production on Golden Hour runs pretty conventional, though there are a few highlights.
 Subtle banjo plucking and a wiry steel guitar create a lovely atmosphere on “Oh, What A World.”
 “Love Is A Wild Thing” – maybe the album’s lone country-pop masterpiece – manages to capture the best qualities of Golden Hour in a masterful four-minute showing of melody and tight knit playing.
 It is perhaps only topped by the tender intimacy of “Rainbow,” a sentimental piano ballad that closes the album on a strong note.

 The majority of Golden Hour stays within the spacey, folk-pop realm, but there are a handful of sonic experiments, even if they are rather bland.
-“Lonely Weekend” is another basic pop tune that sports a phony Caribbean sound, but I have to admit, I have a hard time resisting the song’s loose, tipsy vibe.
+“Lonely Weekend” is another basic pop tune that sports a phony island sound, but I have to admit, I have a hard time resisting the song’s loose, tipsy vibe.
 And if you save the cringeworthy chorus on “High Horse,” Kacey nearly had herself a fun dance track.

 The little charm this record has can be boiled down to two things: Kacey’s angelic voice and occasionally well-calculated songwriting.
 A number of tracks on this record, even some of the lackluster ones, are catchy and have medium to great replay value.
 The subject matter is consistently shallow but Golden Hour is full of decent songs with good melodies.
 As much as this record wants to come across as artistic and thoughtful, the rudimentary song structures and plain sailing lyrics are what keeps it from being a meaningful album.